-Where do you see the price of BCH, BTC, and other cryptocurrencies headed from here?
-Let us know in the comments below.
+Where do you see the price of BTC, BCH and other coins headed from here?
+Let us know in the comment section below.

 Disclaimer: Price articles and markets updates are intended for informational purposes only and should not to be considered as trading advice.
 Neither Bitcoin.com nor the author is responsible for any losses or gains, as the ultimate decision to conduct a trade is made by the reader.
 Always remember that only those in possession of the private keys are in control of the “money.”

 Images via Shutterstock, Trading View, and Satoshi Pulse.

 Want to create your own secure cold storage paper wallet?
 Check our tools section.